 Yes, Antarctica is at the bottom of the world and it’s not an inexpensive destination, but it is accessible, family-friendly and amazing!
 Simply book a cruise, fly to Ushuaia, Argentina and get on your ship, and you’ll be in Antarctica a day and a half later.
-My 8-year-old daughter and I saw a lot of animals – mainly penguins, birds and whales – either from the ship, from our kayaks, or on foot.
-She even got to belly slide with penguins!
-Nothing about the experience was difficult, but eight is a good minimum age.
+I’ve been to Antarctica twice – with my oldest daughter when she was eight, and with my youngest daughter when she was 12.
+Both trips were absolutely magical.
+Take your kids to Antarctica!
+Don’t wait until you’re retired!

 Canada is all about adventure!
 We’ve hiked to lighthouses in Newfoundland, watched whales in both Newfoundland and British Columbia, ridden horses in Alberta, fished and banded birds in Manitoba, and kayaked and hiked everywhere.
 And I had my coolest dining experience ever in Montreal.